 |Return on Equity||60.9||56.33|

 |Institutional Own %||n/a||n/a|

 BUY.
-TEXAS INSTRUMENTS INC's P/E ratio indicates a discount compared to an average of 26.55 for the Semiconductors & Semiconductor Equipment industry and a value on par with the S&P 500 average of 24.54.
-For additional comparison, its price-to-book ratio of 19.33 indicates a significant premium versus the S&P 500 average of 2.72 and a significant premium versus the industry average of 4.06.
-The price-to-sales ratio is well above both the S&P 500 average, but below the subsector average.
+TEXAS INSTRUMENTS INC's P/E ratio indicates a significant discount compared to an average of 69.92 for the Computer and Electronic Product Manufacturing subsector and a significant discount compared to the S&P 500 average of 44.30.
+For additional comparison, its price-to-book ratio of 19.33 indicates a significant premium versus the S&P 500 average of 4.38 and a significant premium versus the subsector average of 12.54.
+The current price-to-sales ratio is well above the S&P 500 average, but below the subsector average.
 The valuation analysis reveals that, TEXAS INSTRUMENTS INC seems to be trading at a discount to investment alternatives.